 NEW SECTION.
 Sec.
-1. The 18^{th} Amendment to the Washington Constitution protects gas taxes and other vehicle-related revenues.
-But politicians and special interest groups have been working for years to sidestep the 18th Amendment's protections and divert those revenues to non-transportation purposes.
-This measure protects our gas tax and tolls from any raid by giving voters the chance to reaffirm their support for the 18th Amendment to the Washington Constitution.
+1. The 18th Amendment to the Washington Constitution protects gas taxes and toll revenues.
+But politicians and special interest groups have been working for years to sidestep the 18th Amendment's protections and divert those revenues to nontransportation purposes.
+This measure protects our gas taxes and toll revenues from a legislative raid by giving voters the chance to reaffirm their support for the 18th Amendment to the Washington Constitution.
 This measure would:

-(1) Prohibit state government from diverting gas taxes and toll revenues in the motor vehicle fund to the general fund or other funds and used for non-transportation purposes;
+(1) Prohibit state government from diverting gas taxes and toll revenues in the motor vehicle fund or other funds to the general fund or other funds and used for non-transportation purposes;

-- (2) Prohibit state government from transferring or using gastax-funded or toll-revenue-funded lanes on state highways for non-highway purposes; and - (3) Require tolls to be dedicated to the project they're paying for, ending such tolls when the project is completed, and only allowing tolls to be used for purposes consistent with the 18th Amendment to the Washington Constitution.
+(2) Prohibit state government from transferring or using gastax-funded or toll-revenue-funded lanes on state highways for nonhighway purposes; and

+(3) Require tolls to be dedicated to the project they're paying for, ending such tolls when the project is completed, and only allowing tolls to be used for purposes consistent with the 18th Amendment to the Washington Constitution.
 Tolls on a project must be spent on that project and may not be diverted and spent on other things (allowing tolls to be imposed on anyone and spent on anything stops them from being tolls and makes them into de facto taxes).